Sensory room: Equipment

 Sensory rooms are often stocked full of many different types of equipment.
 This equipment is used to assist students in focusing on the present moment and to better process sensory information.
 Stocked equipment may be provided for balance and movement (trampolines, balance bars, swings), calming pressure (blankets, stuffed animals), or fidgeting behavior (fidget spinners, puzzles).

 Multi-sensory equipment is a vital and effective part in the treatment of sensory disorders with children and adults alike.
 Some examples include: projectors and effect wheels, bubble tubes, music equipment, fibre optics, vibrating devices, aroma diffusers and sound equipment.
 Many schools have "Sensory Kits" which are personalized items of sensory stimulating equipment that are meaningful to the owner.
 These kits are held in Sensory Rooms as bins, boxes, bags, etc. to be used for preventative purposes and for any crises that may occur.
 These kits are also used to help children create self organization skills that can increase cognitive processes and future life skills.

 Sensory equipment can help develop key life skills including vocalization, gross motor skills, color recognition and tracking.
 Examples include sensory rooms, sensory pools, sensory bathrooms, and sensory gardens.

-They are also sometimes called "multi sensory room", "white room", or "quiet room".
+They are also sometimes called multi-sensory rooms, white rooms, or quiet rooms.

 Benefits

-The benefits of sensory rooms have not been researched that much, however, there are significant ways that sensory rooms can help many.
-The main benefit of sensory rooms is that they are a humane and effective way for individuals to manage their stress levels.
+The benefits of sensory rooms are multifaceted and have been shown to help individuals of all ages with varying levels of cognitive and physical abilities.
+There are many benefits of sensory rooms.
+One benefit of sensory rooms is that they are an effective way for individuals to manage their stress levels.

+Other benefits include: improving focus, encouraging communication and socialization, improving balance and motor planning, encouraging sensory exploration, promoting sensory integration, and enabling calmness and helping to improve self-regulation.

+Sensory rooms are beneficial in public and private settings.
+They are often used in pediatric clinics and schools, hospitals and nursing homes, and individual family homes.

 They can also help to manage negative thoughts and emotions.
 Sensory rooms can be beneficial for those that have a history of aggression, because they can be useful in de-escalating aggressive behavior.
 Adults that have an intellectual disability can use multi-sensory environments to allow emotional exploration and the chance to seek different kinds of stimulation, which can possibly be therapeutic.
 Relaxation is an important aspect of sensory rooms, and the different variables of multi-sensory rooms can possibly help reduce different kinds of problem behavior in patients.
 Hospice care patients can benefit from using sensory environments because they can enhance their end-of-life experience.
 These environments introduce a variety of new and familiar routines that include the eight different senses.